operator-framework/operator-sdk/doc/user-guide.md

 To learn about the project directory structure, see [project layout][layout_doc] doc.

 ### Manager
-The main program for the operator is the Manager `cmd/manager/main.go`.
+The main program for the operator `cmd/manager/main.go` initializes and runs the [Manager][manager_go_doc].

-The manager will automatically register the scheme for all custom resources defined under `pkg/apis/...` and run all controllers under `pkg/controller/...`.
+The Manager will automatically register the scheme for all custom resources defined under `pkg/apis/...` and run all controllers under `pkg/controller/...`.

-The manager can restrict the namespace that all controllers will watch for resources:
+The Manager can restrict the namespace that all controllers will watch for resources:
 ```Go
 mgr, err := manager.New(cfg, manager.Options{Namespace: namespace})
 ```